 3. Choose the right website

 There are so many stores out there, and often they sell the same items for entirely different prices.
 It’s often hard to find the best store to shop.
 Sometimes the price is not the criteria to choose right.
 Pay attention to other things, too.
 Some stores have relatively expensive shipping fees even for domestic shipments, while others ship for free.
 Some have generous Return policies and some bad ones.
 When shopping on Amazon or eBay, we recommend buying from sellers with excellent ratings only.

 4. Compare prices

 Price-comparison websites can help you to save quite a bit.
-Especially when you shop for an expensive and tech, like upscale digital camera, comparison website should always be one of your first stops when you pay for it.
+Especially when you shop for an expensive and tech-like upscale digital camera, a comparison website should always be one of your first stops when you pay for it.
 They’ll help you to find the lowest price on the item you want.
 Each has different features you will have to explore yourself, like “Price alerts” and so on.
 Just make sure you pick the right one.
 The best ones are PriceGrabber.com and Google.com/shopping.
-There are few more, but it is rather complicated, so we will analyze them deeper in another article.
+There are a few more, but it is rather complicated, so we will analyze them deeper in another article.

 5. Know the best days and hours to shop

 According to research, Tuesday is when the prices are lowest online, followed by Monday mornings and Wednesday afternoon.
 The worst time for shopping is Sunday.
 Most of the sales and discount codes are rolling out on Thursdays and Wednesdays.